 The canvas’s size

-Another widely used technique is to write the word as we would speak it.
-For example, since most people saying, “Mr. Hastings’ pen” would not pronounce an added s, we would write Mr. Hastings’ pen with no added s.
+Another widely used technique, the one we favor, is to write the word as we would speak it.
+For example, since most people saying “Mr. Hastings’ pen” would not pronounce an added s, we would write Mr. Hastings’ pen with no added s.
 But most people would pronounce an added s in “Jones’s,” so we’d write it as we say it: Mr. Jones’s golf clubs.
 This method explains the punctuation of for goodness’ sake.

 Rule 2: To show plural possession of a word ending in an s or s sound, form the plural first; then immediately use the apostrophe.